dianaapredaa/Gwent-Stone/README.md

 ## Implementation

 My game implementations follows a few simple steps: from the beginning I get from the input necessary information for my game, such as player's Decks, Cards and Heroes.
 Then I iterate through games command list, displaying required information and attacking specified cards and rows.

-Every player gets mana (equaling the number of rounds played) and one new card (from the chosen deck) after every round.
+**Very Important:** Every player gets mana (equaling the number of rounds played) and one new card (from the chosen deck) after every round.
 Game ends when one player Hero is down.
+Only Minions can be displayed on the playing table.
+Player One has rows 2 and 3.
+Player Two has rows 0 and 1.
+The Ripper, Miraj, Goliath and Warden cards can only be placed on rows 1 and 2, whereas Sentinel, Berserker, The Cursed One and Disciple cards can only be placed on rows 3 and 4.
+Goliath and Warden cards are 'Tank' and they must be attacked first.

 I made use of 6 auxiliary classes: Cards (consists of generic card type and extends with Minion, Hero and Environment); Debug (for debugging commends); Gameplay (for gameplay commends such as card